Follow this link to see a photo of a 87 Pound Striped Bass caught in California.

 In the delta region, the water is mildly salty where the river and bay waters mix.
 Striped bass linger there, adjusting to the difference in salinity before they transit up the rivers to spawn, and again when they return to the Bay.

 Some stripers inhabit the San Francisco Bay area year round.
-Many stripers, however, head back to the Pacific Ocean after spawning.
+Many stripers, however, head back to the Pacific Ocean after spawning in the spring.

 Hank Ferguson and his